Examples of compact Einstein four-manifolds with negative curvature: The approximate solution

 \begin{proof} In the proof of Proposition~\ref{model-is-Einstein}, we computed the curvature tensor of $g_a$.
 The only non-zero components are:

 From this, the vanishing of the other components of the curvature, and the fact that $a>0$ it follows that the largest sectional curvatures are

 \end{proof}

 \begin{remark} Notice that as $u \to \infty$, the metric $g_a$ approaches the hyperbolic metric.
-The metrics $g_a$ are Riemannian analogues of static generalized Kottler metrics, which are solutions of the Lorentzian Einstein's equations with a negative cosmological constant.
-We refer for instance to Chru\'sciel--Simon \cite{chrusciel-simon} for a study of Kottler spacetimes. \end{remark}
+The metrics $g_a$ are Riemannian analogues of static generalized Kottler metrics, which are solutions of the Lorentzian Einstein's equations with a negative cosmological constant. {We refer to Anderson \cite{anderson2} for a description of the conformal infinities of these metrics, and to} Chru\'sciel--Simon \cite{chrusciel-simon} for a study of Kottler spacetimes. \end{remark}

-\begin{remark} In the course of this article, we will only use $g_a$ for $a \in (0, a_{\max})$, for which the cone angle is smaller than $2\pi$, but the whole family of metrics is useful in another context.
-Let $(Y,h_Y)$ be a compact hyperbolic $(n-2)$-manifold and $S^1_\rho$ the circle of radius $\rho$.
-As we now explain, our model Einstein metrics give Poincar\'e--Einstein fillings of the product metric on $Y \times S^1_\rho$ for any choice of $\rho$.
-(In particular, when $Y$ is a surface of genus at least~2, we fill \emph{any} product conformal structure on $Y \times S^1$.)

-First, we recall the definition of a Poincar\'e--Einstein metric.
-Let $X$ be a compact manifold with boundary $\del X$.
-A function $x \colon X \to [0,\infty)$ is called \emph{boundary defining} if $x^{-1}(0) = \del X$ and $x$ vanishes transversely.
-A Poincar\'e--Einstein metric is an Einstein metric $g$ on the interior of $X$ such that the conformal rescaling $x^2g$ extends smoothly to a metric on the whole of $X$.
-The restriction $x^2g|_{\del X}$ gives a metric on $\del X$ whose conformal structure is independent of the choice of boundary defining function; this conformal structure is called the conformal infinity of $g$.